fuadsaud/fuadsaud.github.io/resume/en.md

 Ocapi is a company focused on building solutions for e-commerces and digital marketing.

-It was and awesome innernship.
-I worked on development of new systems and features for company's products (mostly Ruby on Rails applications) and on the maintenance of existing projects.
+It was an awesome internship.
+I worked developing new systems and features for company's products (mostly Ruby on Rails applications) and on the maintenance of existing projects.
 I learned tons of things during this period, and it was essential for my professional base.